ben-denham/python-eda/tutorial_1/tutorial.md

 :::::: {.speaker-notes}
 * **Jupyter notebooks** are a very popular platform for Python coding, particularly for data analysis and visualisation.
-* We are running Jupyter notebooks in **Google Colab** so that you don't need to install Python or Jupyter on your own computer.
+* You can run **Jupyter notebooks** on your own computer, but today we are running Jupyter notebooks in **Google Colab** so that you don't need to install Python or Jupyter on your own computer.
   * Note: Because your notebooks will run on Google's servers, you shouldn't upload any company data or code you are not authorised to use outside of company-approved systems.